certara/pyDarwin/docs/Overview.rst

 the search space to decide which models to test next.
 The algorithms differ in how they decide which models will be subsequently tested.

-While the global search algorithm provides substantial protection from a local minimum in the model search, the global search algorithm is typically not very good at finding the one or two final changes that results in the best model.
+While the global search algorithm provides substantial protection from a local minimum in the model search, the global search algorithm is typically not very good at finding the one or two final changes that result in the best model.
 This is illustrated in :ref:`Genetic Algorithm<GA_desc>` in that the final change likely must be made by mutations, a rare event, not by crossover.
 The solution to this problem is to combine the strength of a global search (robustness to local minima) with the efficiency of local downhill, or even local exhaustive search.
 Thus, the global search gets close to the final best solution (much like providing good initial estimates to NONMEM), and the local search finds the best solution in that local volume of the search space.